ainsleys/derivadex-api-docs/source/includes/main.md

-address | currency | contract address for currency (USDC) uint128 | amount | amount to be withdrawin bytes32 | requestId | An incrementing numeric identifier for this request. signature | signature | EIP712 signature
+address | currency | contract address for currency (USDC) uint128 | amount | amount to be withdrawin bytes32 | requestId | An incrementing numeric identifier for this request. bytes | signature | EIP712 signature

 ## Receipts